dginst/dginst-old.github.io/vision.md

           allowfullscreen>
 </iframe>

-# 3. Blockchain Beyond Bitcoin: notarization
+# 3. Blockchain Beyond Bitcoin: Notarization

 There is no blockchain without bitcoin; anyway, as Andreas Antonopoulos said, _there is blockchain beyond bitcoin_: time-stamping and notarization.